MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 #### NPV vs. Options Value ####

 Looking at NPV and Options Value, we have two competing forces.
 We would like to defer work, because we want to defer investment AND we want options, which requires us to do more work.
-NPV & Options Value of Software are economic drivers of Software Design.
+NPV & Options Value of Software are economic drivers of software design.

 ### Human drivers of design ###